nishanlimbuchemjong/Python-Fundamentals-for-AI-work-/README.md

-This repo contains all files related to the fundamentals of Python that are necessary for AI Engineer or ML Engineer or any other fields
+This repo contains all files related to Python Programming for AI Engineer or ML Engineer or any other fields

-It contains the following topics of Fundamental of Python:
+It contains the following directory:
-Data Types
-Variables
-Loops
-Conditional statment
-Funcitons
+OOPs in Python
+Python Fundamentals

 References: